avigautam-329/AWS-LEX-Healthcare-Bot/README.md

 - First one is to use the Department inferred by the bot to fetch the data from the DynamoDB table called **DoctorInfo**.
 - Secondly, It is used to govern the flow of theconversation and error handling.

-The lambda function works on the basis of the currentIntent and the event json passed by the lex bot to the Lambda function.
-Eg. of event json is:
+The lambda function works on the basis of the currentIntent and the event json passed by the lex bot to the Lambda function. **Eg. of event json is**:

 ```
 {
     "messageVersion": "1.0",
-    "invocationSource": "DialogCodeHook",
+    "invocationSource": "FulfillmentCodeHook",
     "userId": "wch89kjqcpkds8seny7dly5x3otq68j3",
     "bot": {
         "name": "HealthCareBot",